asdf-format/asdf/docs/pyfinf/examples.rst

 Saving external arrays
 ----------------------

-For various reasons discussion in the "Exploded Form" section of the FINF specification, you may want to save the data in an external block.
+For various reasons discussed in the "Exploded Form" section of the FINF specification, you may want to save the data in an external block.